Mike Kasnoff: Storylines

 He has a relationship with Jennifer Munson (played by Jennifer Ferrin) and with Katie Peretti.
 He returns to Oakdale temporarily to help Jack Snyder and Katie Peretti through their grief after Brad Snyder's death.
 He soon tells them that he is now married to a woman named Anna, and has a daughter named Caroline.

+Reception

+In 2021, Richard Simms from Soaps She Knows noted that Mike had been more popular than his brother, Mark, saying that "While Mike would have a long list of lovers and be played by three different actors over a period of nearly 15 years, poor Mark had basically one love interest and exited Oakdale after two years."